 Colm joined Liverpool John Moores University in 2010 as a Lecturer in Plant Science and Environmental Science.
-In 2014 he became Programme Leader for the BSc Wildlife Conservation.
+From 2014 to 2020 is was Programme Leader for the BSc Wildlife Conservation.
 Prior to this he completed his PhD and Post Doc at the University of Southampton, working at the International Centre for Underutilised Crops.

-Spatial Analysis for Wildlife Conservation interventions: Use of SDM and remote sensing data to advise and evaluate conservation interventions, such as reintroduction and reedbed management
+Spatial Analysis for Wildlife Conservation interventions: Use of Species Distribution Models (SDM's) and remote sensing data to advise and evaluate conservation interventions, such as reintroduction and reedbed management

 Underutilised Crops: Promotion and domestication of underutilised crops.
-This includes work on modelling the distribution of underutilised species under current and future climates, to inform management of genetic resources and conservation.
+This includes modelling the distribution of underutilised species under current and future climates, to inform management of genetic resources and conservation.

 2007, University of Southampton, United Kingdom, PhD

 2001, Durham University, United Kingdom, BSc Environmental Management

 Programme Manager BSc Wildlife Conservation, Natural Science and Psychology, Liverpool John Moores University, 2014 - 2020